typicode/jsonplaceholder/README.md

 # JSONPlaceholder

-JSONPlaceholder is a simple fake online REST API for testing and prototyping.
+JSONPlaceholder is a simple fake REST API for testing and prototyping.

 It's like an [image placeholder](http://placehold.it/) but for web developers.

 ## Why?

 Most of the time when trying a new library, hacking a prototype or following a tutorial, I found myself in need of some data.